meelgroup/mis/README.md

 To build MIS:

 1) First compile MUser2  (refer to MUser2's README for further details):

    cd Muser2-Source/src/tools/muser2/
    make allclean
    make
+   Put the muser2 binary to the top directory.

 2) Install libz if required:

    sudo apt-get install zlib1g-dev

 3) Compile togmus:

-   cd -
    g++  -o -togmus togmus.cpp -lz

 As described below, we provide the wrapper script 'ComputeMinimalIndependentSupport.py' in this directory as an easy way to invoke MIS.